 4.2.
 Knowledge Stickiness and Interdisciplinary Knowledge Flow in HER

 In the fluid flow process, the stickiness of the physical fluid causes its fluid molecules to adhere to the flow pipe, making flow difficult, and part of the mechanical energy of the fluid is converted into heat, resulting in energy loss.
 Similarly, the stickiness of knowledge fluid is called knowledge stickiness.
 In the knowledge flow field of HER, the speed and efficiency of knowledge flow will also lead to loss of knowledge because of the existence of “friction resistance”.
 However, several factors also affect knowledge stickiness.
 Through an empirical analysis of data, Szulanski (1996) concluded that the lack of knowledge absorption capacity of the receiver, the ambiguity of cause and effect, and the difficult relationship between the source of knowledge and the receiver dominated the obstacles to knowledge transfer related to motivation.
-He believed that there are four categories of factors within an organization that affect the stickiness of knowledge: characteristics of the transferred knowledgeharacteristics of the knowledge source characteristics of the knowledge recipient and the transfer environment (Szulanski, 1996).
+He believed that there are four categories of factors within an organization that affect the stickiness of knowledge: characteristics of the transferred knowledge; characteristics of the knowledge source; characteristics of the knowledge recipient; and the transfer environment (Szulanski, 1996).
 Simonin (1999) used empirical research to identify the causes of knowledge ambiguity in the process of knowledge transfer, which is derived from knowledge implicativeness, complexity, specificity, experience, partner protection, and cultural and flow distance.
-Some scholars even put forward relevant solutions to the stickiness of knowledge in the course teaching process (Daugule Kapenieks, 2019).
+Some scholars even put forward relevant solutions to the stickiness of knowledge in the course teaching process (Daugule and Kapenieks, 2019).

-In this study, the flow of knowledge in HER is also affected by knowledge stickiness, which is mainly affected by the characteristics of knowledge itself, including complexity, internal recessiveness, and specificity.
+In this study, the flow of knowledge in HER is also affected by knowledge stickiness, which is mainly affected by the characteristics of knowledge itself, including its complexity, internal recessiveness, and specificity.
 The higher the complexity of knowledge, the higher the internal recessiveness and specificity of knowledge, the higher the knowledge stickiness, and the slower and more difficult the flow of knowledge.
 As shown in the keyword graph of HER in Figure 5, most keywords with a short average occurrence time are proper nouns, such as sustainability, mobility, and burnout.
 The average time of occurrence in HER was 2018, indicating that the flow of HER was slow.
 Furthermore, the time is late.
 As can also be seen from Table 1, HER has difficulty generating knowledge flows in Mycology, whether through knowledge absorption or diffusion.
-In contrast, education, students, and universities in Education Educational Research have always been at the center of HER.
+In contrast, education, students, and universities in Education and Educational Research have always been at the center of HER.
 This is not only related to the potential difference and flow distance of mobile knowledge between various disciplines/fields and HER but is also significantly related to knowledge stickiness in various disciplines/fields.
 Some disciplines’ proper names and proprietary academic terms are difficult to flow into other disciplines, not only due to the rigor of their disciplinary knowledge systems but also because of the self-maintenance of their academic discourse.
 This creates disciplinary barriers that are difficult to overcome.
-The higher the complexity, implicitness, and proprietary degree of the knowledge itself, the more challenging it is for it to flow into other fields of research, resulting in slower knowledge flow.
+The higher the complexity, implicitness, and proprietary degree of the knowledge itself, the more challenging it is for it to flow into other fields of research, resulting in a slower knowledge flow.